ByteBandits/writeups/csaw-finals-2016/reverse/rev250/sudhackar/README.md

 }
 ```

-The logic is pretty straight forward. main() checks if the flag is in argv[1] and then checks the constraints on it. sub_8048513() checks if the flag is of format flag{%s} and then sets *0x804a030=0x35E4EEBF.
+The logic is pretty straight forward. main() checks if the flag is in argv[1] and then checks the constraints on it. sub_8048513() checks if the flag is of format flag{ %s} and then sets *0x804a030=0x35E4EEBF.

 Its very easy to figure out the constraints here.
 0x804a030 stores a xor checksum which should be equal to 0xdeadbea7 for the correct flag.